Jili, Luoyang

-Jili District (吉利区 (Jílì Qū)) was a district of the city of Luoyang, Henan province, China.
+Jili District (吉利区 (Jílì Qū)) was a former district of the city of Luoyang, Henan province, China.
 It was merged into Mengjin District of Luoyang in March 2021.
+It was established in 1982 for the construction of Luoyang Refinery (currently the Luoyang Petrochemical General Plant).

-It is the only county-level division of Luoyang that is situated north of the Yellow River and is not contiguous with the other five districts of Luoyang.
+It was the only county-level division of Luoyang that is situated north of the Yellow River and is not contiguous with the other five districts of Luoyang.

 Administrative divisions

 As of 2020, this district is divided to 4 subdistricts.